|Contents | Search | Support | Jarte Home|

 "To be or not to be..." '...that is the question.'

 Note that some fonts have more distinctive curly quotes than others.
 The examples shown above use the Times New Roman font which has distinctive curly quotes.
 The same keyboard quote key is used for both curly quotes and straight quotes.
-The setting of the Smart Quotes option determines which type of quotes the quote key produces.

 Note: The Smart Quotes feature does not work with many non-English keyboards.